KatherineMichel/portfolio/doc/2024-recap.md

 Sprint planning
 Demos

-Multi-tenancy
 Switched teams

-Work highlights- significantly reduced time, n+1 CockroachDB, dashboard, database optimization Profiling tools
+Work highlights- significantly reduced time, n+1 Multi-tenancy

+CockroachDB and its dashboard
+Profiling
+Database optimization
 Django optimization
+Databus
+Pub/sub architecture

+Cryptography and security
+Operating at scale

 Database learning, on the job, at PyCon US during personal conversations and sponsor booths, during Global Hackathon conversations

 Cluster creation
-Databus
-pub/sub

-Task orchestration and distributed systems engineering

 Grew in capability- things once more difficult for me became day-to-day tasks Challenges of scale and security were good for me